Dalai Lama Drama: Next Reincarnation Might Skirt Chinese Law

 This is far from the first bit of public tension between the Dalai Lama and the ruling Chinese Communist Party.
 In fact, The Chinese government has worked previously to discredit the current Dalai Lama altogether.

-Wu Yingjie, leader of a parliamentary delegation from Tibet, has worked publicly to make the case that the Dalai Lama no longer carries the support of the Tibetan people.
+Wu Yingjie, the leader of a parliamentary delegation from Tibet, has worked publicly to make the case that the Dalai Lama no longer carries the support of the Tibetan people.

 “Since Dalai Lama defected from Tibet, he has never done a single thing that was for the benefit for the Tibetan people,” he said.
 “They are grateful for what the Party brings to them,” referring to the Chinese government.